dymani/dymani.github.io/_posts/2016-05-13-previous-progress.md

 ![](/assets/image/blog/blog_13-05-16_snake.png)

-Remaking Snake is the goal for my first few games in wirtten in C++.
+Remaking Snake was the goal for my first few games in wirtten in C++.
 I first wrote two ASCII-based Snake clones.
 The first one is terrible since the scaling is all wrong.The second one is better in my opinion.

 I made the third one using SFML and the graphics is much better.
 Still a simple game though.
 The fourth one is just the same game but with different textures.